AZAlberto/modermtheme/update2.md

  - **4. lr_scheduler_type**

 For the evaluation metric, we have chosen accuracy and f1.
 With the above training and evaluation procedures, we finally chose our best model Erlangshen-DeBERTa-v2-320M-Chinese for Chinese and ernie-2.0-large-en for English.
+The information about the training and evaluation can be found in [here](./update2_train_eval)

 ### 4. Inference & Demo
 To demonstrate the model and make it easy for later usage, we have transferred the pipeline into Huggingface API which will be convenient to use.